CaM-Gen:Causally-aware Metric-guided Text Generation: Causal Features Identification

+The propensity score is defined as the probability of treatment assignment conditional on baseline covariates, i.e. $\pi(x_i)$ = $p(t_i=1|x_i)$.
+We employ multi-layer neural networks to approximate propensity scores \cite{tan-2019-user-response}.
+The propensity scoring model is trained using the assigned treatment $t_i$ corresponding to the observed covariates $x_i$ with cross entropy loss.
+The average treatment effect (ATE) can be estimated by inverse propensity treatment weighing (IPTW) \cite{doi:10.1080/00273171.2011.568786}, where each outcome is weighed by inverse probability of receiving the corresponding treatment.
+Thus,

-For binary treatments, the propensity score of the $i^{th}$ text sample is a binary class neural network $F_b(.)$, which estimates $p(T_i=1|X_i)=F_b(X_i; \theta_b)$, where $\theta_b$ are the model parameters.
-The model is trained on minimizing binary cross entropy loss for prediction of $T_i$.
-Consider an article (input text) with a certain treatment feature, the outcome in the case of absence of treatment is estimated by the potential outcome model, which is another neural network $F_o^{t=0} (X_i; \theta_o^{t=0} )=\mathbf{E}[Y|T_i=0,X_i ]=\hat{Y}_i(T_i=0$).
-The response in absence of the treatment feature is then a function of the observed outcome under no treatment and predicted outcome under no treatment, given article features, weighted by a function of the propensity scores.
-More specifically,
+For a doubly robust estimate, we augment IPTW with potential outcome model \cite{10.1093/aje/kwq439}.
+The potential outcome models estimate outcomes if treatment is applied $(t=1)$ or not applied $(t=0)$, given the other covariates.
+We model potential outcome using two neural networks (for $t=0,1$), trained to minimize mean squared error in predicted and actual outcome in observed articles with $t=1$ and $t=0$, respectively.
+The expected outcome in presence of the treatment feature is then a function of the observed outcome with treatment for the treated group and the predicted outcome with treatment for the untreated group, given article features, weighted by a function of the propensity scores.